ConvertKit Review for Creators in 2026

 What Key Features Stand Out?

 The visual automation builder is intuitive.
 You can design an entire welcome sequence or launch funnel in minutes—no Zapier required.
 Just drag, drop, and connect triggers like “purchased course” or “downloaded ebook.”
+Automations are unlimited on both paid plans, meaning you’re not penalized for building complex subscriber journeys.

 You can also sell digital products directly from ConvertKit Commerce—no Shopify or Gumroad needed.
 Ebooks, mini-courses, coaching calls… all handled inside your dashboard.
+This feature is available even on the free plan, which makes ConvertKit unusually generous for creators just starting to monetize.

 For creators hunting for conversions, its landing pages come pre-optimized with 20+ templates, modeled after high-converting creator campaigns.
 Think “free chapter” lead magnets or “behind-the-scenes” incentives à la Tim Ferriss.
+You can collect subscribers from a landing page even if you don’t own a website yet—a genuine unlock for creators building their audience from social media.

 Automation Examples